bluerail/docdata/README.md

 Here you can find the [Documentation](http://rdoc.info/gems/docdata)

-This gem relies on the awesom [Savon](http://savonrb.com/) gem to communicate with Docdata Payments' SOAP API.
+This gem relies on the awesome [Savon](http://savonrb.com/) gem to communicate with Docdata Payments' SOAP API.

 ## Installation